-Ever been in the middle of a mild disagreement with your husband when he starts acting like you’ve just said, “I’ve drained our bank accounts and plan to run off to Belize with the UPS guy”?
+Ever been in the middle of a mild disagreement with your husband when he started acting like you just said, “I drained our bank accounts and plan to run off to Belize with the UPS guy”?

-In other words, his reaction seems excessive for the situation?
+Okay, that’s extreme, but his reaction seemed excessive for the situation?

 That’s exactly what happened with us last week.